jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/01_nullary_unary_operations.rst

     def logical_false():
         return True

-  and the terminal shows an :ref:`AssertionError` since the ``logical_false`` function currently returns a different value from what is expected
+  and the terminal shows :ref:`AssertionError` since the ``logical_false`` function currently returns a different value from what is expected
 * When I make the return value to :ref:`False<test_what_is_false>`, the terminal shows passing tests

   .. code-block:: python